lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Base location for the autofs filesystem to be mounted

-* Set to '/-' for direct maps
+* Set to '/-' for a direct map
-* Set to a fully-qualified path for indirect mounts
+* Set to a fully-qualified path for an indirect map
 * See auto.master(5) -> FORMAT -> mount-point

 ##### `master_options`

 Data type: `Optional[String]`

-Options for `mount` and/or `automount` specified in the auto.master entry file
+Options for the `mount` and/or `automount` commands that are to be specified in the auto.master entry file

 * See auto.master(5) -> FORMAT -> options